ankrutik/notes/aws/solutions_arch_cert/notes.md

 - Android devices in China with Baidu Cloud Push
 - SMS
 - email to SQS
-- any HTTO endpoint
+- any HTTP endpoint

 ### **Topic**

-- access point allowing receipients to subscribers to dynamically subscribe for identical copies of same notification
+- access point allowing recipients to dynamically subscribe for identical copies of same notification
 - Multiple endpoints eg. group together android, iOS, SMS
 - application can pulbish to a topic, SNS will then send out the notification

 ### Benefits

-- instantaneuos push, no polling
+- instantaneous push, no polling
 - simple API
 - multiple transport protocols
 - pay as you go; no up front cost
+- Filtering
 - AWS Management Console offers point-and-click interface

 ## Elastic Transcoder